LurkingNinja/com.lurking-ninja.csharp-templates/README.md

 ![Create menu](https://github.com/LurkingNinja/com.lurking-ninja.csharp-templates/blob/main/Screenshot/create_menu.png)

 Opening the Tools/LurkingNinja/CSharp Template Config menu point, you will be taken to the settings scriptable object in an Editor folder.
-This file is purely exists in the Editor, won't be inserted into your built game.
+This file purely exists in the Editor, won't be inserted into your built game.

 ![Open settings](https://github.com/LurkingNinja/com.lurking-ninja.csharp-templates/blob/main/Screenshot/open_settings.png)